getify/You-Dont-Know-JS/get-started/ch3.md

 The same context-aware function invoked three different ways, gives different answers each time for what object `this` will reference.

-The benefit of `this`-aware functions -- and their dynamic context -- is the ability to more flexibly re-use a single function with data from different objects.
+The benefit of `this`-aware functions—and their dynamic context—is the ability to more flexibly re-use a single function with data from different objects.
 A function that closes over a scope can never reference a different scope or set of variables.
 But a function that has dynamic `this` context awareness can be quite helpful for certain tasks.

 ## Prototypes